cs-ieee-ist/cs-essentials/content/topics/bash/ioRedirection.md

 ~ $ cat ls.txt
 ```

-Each time we run a command with the ">" redirection to the ls.txt, this will be completly overwritten.
+Each time we run a command with the ">" redirection to the ls.txt, this will be completely overwritten.
 If you want the new results to be appended to the file instead, you just need to use the ">>", example:

 ```bash
 someDirectory $ ls >> ls.txt